Nicceboy/pobdocker/README.md

 Usage requires Docker image and a set of parameters for running the Docker container.
 Dockerimage contains all required runtime dependencies.
-You can download the image and run it first time with oneliner (See [script contents](https://github.com/Nicceboy/pobdocker/blob/main/pob).):
+You can download and run the script which does everything (See [script contents](https://github.com/Nicceboy/pobdocker/blob/main/pob).):

 ```console
 curl -sL https://raw.githubusercontent.com/Nicceboy/pobdocker/main/pob > pob && bash pob
 ```
-On first time, it will prompt for installation of PoB .
+On first time, it will prompt for installation of PoB.
 For making saved data to be persisted even if the image is removed, named volume is used.

 On second run, the volume is detected and already installed binary is executed, and PoB can be used.

-To install the script for making usable everywhere, for example just move it to `/usr/local/bin/ The script was downloaded into current directory with the previous oneliner.
+To install the script for making usable everywhere, for example just move it to `/usr/local/bin/ The script was downloaded into current directory with the previous one-liner.

 ```console
 sudo mv pob /usr/local/bin/